Applications and Interviews

 Resumes and cover letters

 Resumes and cover letters are crucial part of the application process for any opportunity.
 Resources, guides, workshops and in-person resume checks are available for current and recently graduated students as well as an online system called VMock.
-VMock is new in September 2019 and allows students to upload resumes for review, instant feedback and suggestions for improvement.
+VMock allows you to upload resumes for review, instant feedback and suggestions for improvement.

 More detailed applications may require selection criteria to be completed which refers to a comprehensive overview of your skills and personal attributes.
 This is common in government application processes, PhD or Academic applications and a 'version' of selection criteria is also common as part of the formal Vacation Program or Graduate Program recruitment process.
 Resources are available to help you tackle selection criteria in the Career Services Applications Guide.